HKey/gwip/README.md

         The display is divided into grid by "--grid" parameter.
         The window will be moved to the center of the cell in the grid specified by "--place" parameter.
-        The line and the column of a cell is counted from top left and zero based.
+        The row and the column of a cell is counted from top left and zero based.

         Example: